 Proactive countermeasures are a safe way to decrease the chances of cargo theft.
 For instance, implementing hard locking devices on trailer doors, training drivers and personnel to understand risks and ways to mitigate them, or reinforcing background checks of all employees before they come on board are good ways to build a safe working culture.

-But the use of technology also provides crucial help in preventing theft.
+The use of technology also provides crucial help in preventing theft.
 Fitting trailers and cargo with the Internet of Things (IoT) devices can help with track-and-trace and the use of door sensors that record all door activity can provide important information if theft happens.
 Single-use tracking devices and radio frequency identifiers (RFID) are also widely available now and can be used to track pallets thus making the cargo trackable in case of theft.
 Companies can benefit from the advantages of using a 3D interactive map for tracking inventory with an accurate visual representation of both indoor and outdoor activities.

 This provides transparency and end-to-end visibility for all stakeholders while being virtually impossible to manipulate.